• Proposed

 Conservation Actions

 Though the species is not considered threatened, habitat protection in Southeast Asia is recommended to prevent further population declines in this region.
+Attempts to register this species in its natural conditions are needed to better understand its ecology and estimate its distribution and population size.
+A taxonomic review to confirm its placement in a monotypic genus is also recommended.

 Country occurrence